 E-Safety at South Grove Primary School

 At South Grove we take e-safety very seriously.
-E-Safety is embedded within the school’s ICT/Computing curriculum and Schemes of Work.
+E-Safety is embedded within the school’s Computing curriculum and Schemes of Work.
 It is also contained within the schools PSHCE Curriculum.

-E-Safety is also covered throughout the year through focussed assemblies and the school takes part in the national Internet Safety Day.
-Regular workshops are held for parents annually.
+E-Safety is also covered throughout the year through focused assemblies.
+The school takes part in the National Internet Safety Day.
+Regular workshops are also held for parents annually.